sadekbaroudi/vik/README.md

 If you are designing a keyboard pcb that uses a dev board as a controller (e.g. pro micro, elite-c, stemcell, etc), you should consider that the VIK specs calls for 3.3V and 5V.
 Given these controllers operate on 5V and don't provide 3.3V, you won't be able to use them for VIK compatibility without additonal circuitry to convert 5V to 3.3V.

+**As described at the top of the README in the note, the keyboard pcb should run at at 3.3v logic levels.
+The simplest option is to use a RP2040 based development board.
+For integrated controllers, either use a controller that already runs at 3.3v logic, or level shift the GPIO before going into the VIK connector.**

 Some options include:
 1. Support only RP2040 based controllers (e.g. splinky, elite-pi, helios), where VCC is 3.3V, and the RAW pin provides 5V
-2. Support other 5V controllers, and use something like an LDO to convert 5V to 3.3V for the VIK 3.3V signal
+2. Support other 5V controllers, and use something like an LDO to convert 5V to 3.3V for the VIK 3.3V signal and GPIO signals
-3. Anything you want, as long as you can provide 5V and 3.3V
+3. Anything you want, as long as you can provide 5V and 3.3V (both power and 3.3v gpio logic levels)

 The vulpes minora is an example of point number 1 above.